About Multi-fact Relationship Data Models

 Relatedness during analysis

-Fields can be related, unrelated, ambiguously related, or they can act as stitching fields.
+Fields can be related, unrelated, not yet related, ambiguously related, or they can act as stitching fields.
 The relatedness among a group of fields is determined on a sheet-by-sheet basis based on the structure of the data model, what fields are actively in use (that is, on the shelves as pills), and if those fields are dimensions or measures.

 a simple viz with two unrelated fields, one on rows and one on columns, and an unrelated tooltip showing